jayeshmali2107/Numpy/README.md

  • Jupyter Notebook (optional, but recommended for interactive learning)

-Install NumPy using :
+💾 Install NumPy using :

-pip install numpy
+• pip install numpy

+🛠️ Environment Setup

+To ensure smooth and isolated development, it’s best to create a virtual environment before installing packages.
+Here’s how you can do it:

+1. Create virtual environment:

+• python -m venv numpy-env

+2. Activate it:

+• Windows: numpy-env\Scripts\activate

+• MacOS/Linux: source numpy-env/bin/activate